KodrAus/rust-ioc/README.md

 }
 ```

-The `Rc` type means an owned reference to a _borrowed_ dependency.
+The `Rc<T>` type means an owned reference to a _borrowed_ dependency, tracking using reference counting.
 This dependency can then be resolved from a scoped container using the same `resolve` method:

 ```rust
 BasicContainer.scope(|scope| {